alaffin12/stackedit/Outline.md

 ###### Murder on the Zilargo Express
 The party journeys to Eberron and finds a professor in Sharn able to assist them.
 Unfortunately, on their way to the Mournlands Vecna plays a card, attempting to prevent the party - or anyone - from learning the secret.
 ###### Into the Mournlands
+The party seeks out - and find the Lord of Blades, and the truth of the Day of Mourning.
 #### Scene II - Ravenloft
 ##### Level 14
 #### Scene III - Athas